industrial-ui/industrial-ui/docs/src/routes/docs/_docs/plan/plan.md

 * ✅ Publish project to npm
 * ✅ Test the npm library and investigate the versioning.
 Make a release and create `changelog`
-* ❌ Send the library to some Svelte-working dudes and do a peer review
+* ✅ Send the library to some Svelte-working dudes and do a peer review
-* ❌ Fix most annoyed problems listed by the people
+* ✅ Fix most annoyed problems listed by the people
+* ✅ Add contributing.md and code of conduct
+* ✅ Document all code
+* ❌ Add components unit testing
+* ❌ Add documentation cypress testing
+* ❌ Move utils to TypeScript
+* ❌ Add GitHub actions for testing before submitting PR

 <h2 id="other-components">Other components</h2>